HallLab/clarite-gui/README.md

     ``pipenv run python main.py``

+## Known Issues

-## Using the 'r_survey' regression method in 'ewas'
+* Using the 'r_survey' regression method in 'ewas'

-This will currently raise an error "signal only works in main thread".
+  * This will currently raise an error "signal only works in main thread".
 This should be resolved when [this pull request](https://github.com/rpy2/rpy2/pull/780) is merged into rpy2

-Executables will be provided for future releases.
+* Build not available for MacOS
+   * Due to Big Sur difficulties, which may be resolved in a future version of PyInstaller
+* Statsmodels/PyInstaller incompatibility
+    * Will be fixed in the next release of PyInstaller due to a new hook for statsmodels

 ## Build Notes